High-Quality Kitchen Knife Set: The Ultimate Guide

 The Unsung Heroes: Sharpening Steel and Shears

 A high-quality kitchen knife set isn’t complete without the tools to maintain its sharpness.
 A honing steel (often mistakenly called a sharpening steel) is essential for realigning the blade’s edge after each use, keeping it keen between full sharpenings.
-High-quality kitchen shears are also incredibly useful for a myriad of tasks, from snipping herbs to opening packages.
+High-quality kitchen shears are also incredibly useful for a many tasks, from snipping herbs to opening packages.

 Preserving Your Investment: Care and Maintenance for Longevity